 #2.
 Use a Proxy Server

 A proxy server is simply one that receives your data and mirrors anything you do at your computer.
 Think of it as a middleman for your internet journeys.
-From the perspective of person or company snooping in on your activities, they will see an IP address that leads back to the proxy but not to you.
+From the perspective of a person or companies like Facebook or Google snooping in on your activities, they will see an IP address that leads back to the proxy but not to you.

 For example, say you live in a country outside the United States and want to access a geo-blocked resource like the Food Network’s website.
 Depending on the exact country you’re in, there’s a good chance it will be impossible using a good, old-fashioned, straightforward internet connection.